infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ### ECS Service Stack (with EFS)

-The stack creates the ECS service for the tenants cluster by identifying via configuration file alongside the ALB, NLB, EFS, and security groups.
+The stack creates the ECS service for the tenant cluster by identifying via the configuration file alongside the ALB, NLB, EFS, and security groups.

 ### RDS Stack